Ones to watch: Entrepreneur's new firm raises £1m overnight

 Dear readers,

 Welcome to the third edition of The Raikes Journal of the week.
-My apologies for the late delivery.
-We usually send this edition on a Friday.

 Today we lead with a piece on a firm that released two very exciting announcements this week, not least that it raised a cool £1 million for growth almost overnight.